naderwaled/Ai-Conversation/README.md

         http://<your-supabase-url>/functions/v1/addConversationData
         ```
       - Replace `<your-supabase-url>` with your actual Supabase URL.
-      - After Deploying the Supabase Function, Go to function Details and disable "Enforce JWT Verification"

      **Configure the Webhook:**
      - In the ElevenLabs project settings, ensure that the webhook is set to trigger on the desired events, such as "Post-Call Webhook".